eaeoz/website/exampleSite/content/posts/git-commands.md

 ***

-### Clone specific directory of the repository example:

-First, clone the entire repository but with a filter to minimize the data downloaded:

-`git clone --filter=blob:none --no-checkout https://github.com/test/test-project.git`

-Navigate into the Repository: Change into the cloned repository directory:

-`cd test-project`

-Enable Sparse Checkout: Enable sparse checkout to specify which directories you want:

-`git sparse-checkout init --cone`

-Specify the Directory: Add the specific directory you want to check out:

-`git sparse-checkout set plugins/logo`

-Checkout the Files: Finally, checkout the files in that directory:

-`git checkout master`

-* This process allows you to clone only the specific directory you need without downloading the entire repository history.

-***

-### If you have issue pushing unwanted file and folders reason of .gitignore missing configuration (like node_modules not listed), you can clean these from remote and local:
+##### If you have issue pushing unwanted file and folders reason of .gitignore missing configuration (like node_modules not listed), you can clean these from remote and local:

 ```
 (if you are already in mian branch and you can push this)